chazzka/clanekcathedral/clanek.md

 > Figure example 6

-Figure X shows one more crucial obser
+Figure X shows one more crucial observation.
+The area marked by LOF algorithm is cut in the right side.
+This is indisputably caused by the

 #### Setting the right parameters
 The last example of above section shows the Local Outlier Factor algorithm to be somewhat useful, however it showed a lot of errors especially considering the false positive finding.